ianjohngraham/ianjohngraham.github.io/_posts/publish/2016-09-08-token-based-authentication-with-sitecore-services-client.md

 The API still consists of 2 mains parts the ItemService and the EntityService.
 In this post I'll be focussing on the ItemService.

-The ItemService provides a single HTTP endpoint and API to interact with Sitecore items over HTTP.
+The ItemService provides a single HTTP endpoint an API to interact with Sitecore items over HTTP.
 Sitecore.Services.Client ships with routes predefined to interact with the ItemService, and you do not need to do any server-side development to use the ItemService.